bunnycruz/YouTube-Performance-Analysis/README.md

 Copy
 git clone https://github.com/bunnycruz/YouTube-Performance-Analysis.git

--Or upload YouTube_Performance_Analysis.ipynb to Google Colab for a quick start.
+- Or upload YouTube_Performance_Analysis.ipynb to Google Colab for a quick start.
--You can also open it in Jupyter Notebook or VS Code if you have Python set up locally.
+- You can also open it in Jupyter Notebook or VS Code if you have Python set up locally.

 ## Grab the Dataset:
 - The dataset (youtube_channel_real_performance_analytics.csv) isn’t included in the repo due to its size and potential confidentiality.